 (G) Within sixty (60) days of the electric utility’s true-up filing the commission shall issue an order:

-1. Allow the tariff sheet(s) reflecting the true-up amount to take effect without commission order; or
+1. Allowing the tariff sheet(s) reflecting the true-up amount to take effect without commission order; or

-2. If it determines that the true-up amount reflected in the tariff sheet(s) is incorrect, reject the proposed tariff sheet(s) containing the true-up amount, suspend the timeline of the true-up filing, and set a prehearing date and order the parties to propose a procedural schedule.
+2. If it determines that the true-up amount reflected in the tariff sheet(s) is incorrect, rejecting the proposed tariff sheet(s) containing the true-up amount, suspending the timeline of the true-up filing, and setting a prehearing date and order the parties to propose a procedural schedule.
 The commission shall allow the electric utility to file tariff sheet(s) to implement interim FARs reflecting any part of the true-up amount that is not in question, and questions about the correctness of the true-up amount will not delay adjustments to FAR rates unrelated to the true-up.

 (H) If the staff, OPC or other party which receives, pursuant to 4 CSR 240-2.135, the information that the electric utility is required to submit and as ordered by the commission in a previous proceeding, believes the information that is required to be submitted pursuant to this rule and the commission order establishing the RAM has not been submitted or is insufficient to make a recommendation regarding the electric utility’s true-up filing, it shall notify the electric utility within ten (10) days of the electric utility’s filing and identify the information required.
 The electric utility shall supply the information identified by the party, or shall notify the party that it believes the information provided was responsive to the requirements, within ten (10) days of the request.
 If the electric utility does not timely supply the information, the party asserting the failure to provide the required information must timely file a motion to compel with the commission.